 At FES ROCPE, she is now primarily devoting herself to the two topics “Climate Crisis as a Security Risk” and “Feminist Foreign Policy”.

-Dr. Alexandra Dienes (née Vasileva), born in Moscow, got her PhD from the University of Amsterdam in 2017 and her MA in Political Science from the Freie University Berlin in 2012.
+Dr. Alexandra Dienes, born in Moscow, got her PhD from the University of Amsterdam in 2017 and her MA in Political Science from the Freie University Berlin in 2012.
 She specializes in political economy and foreign policy of Russia and the post-Soviet space.
-At FES ROCPE, Alexandra focuses on economic aspects of regional security and cooperation and coordinates the network of young experts FLEET.
+At FES ROCPE, Alexandra focuses on economic aspects of security and the role of the OSCE in regional cooperation, leads the survey “Security Radar” and coordinates the expert network FLEET.

-Previously, she taught international relations and political economy at the University of Amsterdam and worked for German political foundations in Georgia and China, the European Parliament in Brussels and the German Development Agency GIZ.
-She did a documentary film on barriers to regional trade in Central Asia and currently works on another film project.
-Alexandra is also an affiliated research fellow at the Political Science department of the University of Amsterdam.
+Previously, she taught international relations and political economy at the University of Amsterdam and worked for German political foundations in Georgia and China as well as the European Parliament in Brussels.
+She did a documentary film on barriers to regional trade in Central Asia for the German Development Agency GIZ.
+Alexandra is also an affiliated research fellow at the Political Science department of the University of Amsterdam and since 2023 heads Women in International Security Austria.

 Simon Weiß, born in Zelinograd (Astana, Kazakhstan).
 He studied political science and sociology at the Ruprecht-Karls-University in Heidelberg.